-Steve and I weren’t ever properly introduced but as I was the only new male patient he didn’t know, he must have guessed I was the new guy they were expecting.
-I actually felt relieved that he didn’t go through all the formality of a proper meet and greet.
-I was anxious enough about using an unfamiliar and shockingly outdated shower to clean myself in, that I didn’t need to also have to worry about making good first impressions.
+Steve and I weren’t ever properly introduced but as I was the only new male patient he didn’t know he must have guessed I was the new guy they were expecting.
+I actually felt relieved that he didn’t go through all the formality of a proper meet-and-greet.
+I was anxious enough about using an unfamiliar and shockingly outdated shower to clean myself in that I didn’t need to also have to worry about making good first impressions.

 I didn’t want to place anything on the counter with the sinks as it looked like it belonged in an old Howard Johnson’s motel.
 Since I didn’t want my change of clothes or toiletries to touch any of the surfaces in the bathroom (I had already made a quick appraisal of all surfaces available and my options were all poor), I held onto my bundle and just stood there.
 Steve just looked at me and smiled.
 I felt like an idiot.
-He’s probably thinking, “Why is he uncomfortably holding this huge bundle of towels, clothing and tupperware when there are plenty of surfaces he can lay them down on?”
+He’s probably thinking, “Why is he uncomfortably holding this huge bundle of towels, clothing and tupperware when there’s plenty of surface area he can lay them down on?”
 Steve must think I’m such a weirdo just standing there, not attempting to brush my teeth, or ready my soap, or undress.
 Jesus, I wish Walker would hurry and get the fuck out of the shower!

-Then it suddenly dawned on me yet again; I’m a patient in a fucking mental hospital, why am I worrying about the first impression I’m making on this total stranger?!
+Then it dawned on me again; I’m a patient in a fucking mental hospital, why am I worrying about the first impression I’m making on this total stranger?!
 I have already made one – I’m sick in the head and feel compelled to behave abnormally and out of desperation I have checked into a mental institution to get better.
 After this rather embarrassing revelation, I have another one that gives me some solace.
-The thing is, I don’t have to worry about making impressions any more.
+The thing is, I don’t have to worry about making impressions anymore.
 I’m here.
 They know all about me.
 They know why I’m here.
 They already know about the behaviors I have been so desperately trying to hide from the rest of society.
 There is no need for pretension.
 For the first time ever in my life, I can be exactly what I am without worrying to death about judgment.
 In coming to McLean, I have been emancipated from the Social Struggle.

 “I’m out!” exclaimed Walker, as he stepped out of the shower stall.